jasonbayton/11ty/_src/android/android-enterprise-faq/factory-reset-on-enrolment.md

 Ensure the user of the device is in the correct Active Directory group (if relevant) or EMM group to receive the correct profiles, otherwise check the binding.

-Occasionally and with some EMMs this may also happen if more than one device is enrolled with the same Device Identifier, eg: Serial Number or IMEI.
+Occasionally and with some EMMs this may also happen if more than one device is enrolled with the same Device Identifier, e.g.: Serial Number or IMEI.
 Validate all Device Identifiers are unique (at least within an OEM/model) as it's not uncommon to see duplicates in the wild.